by the Rev. Dr. Ed Hird

 Tens of thousands of Olympic visitors were willing to receive the high quality More Than Gold literature with its focus on Olympic athletes who profess Christ.
 The Pocket Guide sponsored by the Billy Graham Association and produced by More Than Gold was a big hit, with its free maps and personal testimonies by Athletes.
 Based on loving conversations, many visitors were happy to receive special Olympic-edition Gospels of Mark produced by the Canadian Bible Society.
 Over 1,100 missionaries came to Vancouver from North America and around the world, including over 180 YWAM youth who did street drama, served coffee, and set up ‘free prayer’ stations.

 Seldom have we seen Christians work so well together in reaching out in mission.
-The Anglican Coalition in Canada, which is the Canadian wing of the Anglican Mission, was an official sponsor of the More Than Gold outreach, along with our sister ACNA jurisdiction the Anglican Network in Canada.
 Virtually all faithful churches were involved in this once-in-a-lifetime opportunity.
-Our own congregation St. Simon’s North Vancouver commissioned fifteen volunteers who served free coffee and hot chocolate at 4:30 am in the morning to people going to the Cypress Mountain Olympic site.
+Many served free coffee and hot chocolate at 4:30 am in the morning to people going to the Cypress Mountain Olympic site.
 They came back from doing this, excited and grateful to God.

 Christians in Vancouver are asking ‘what can we do together in the future?’
 Please keep us in prayer in Vancouver that this new ‘unity for the sake of mission’ momentum will be maintained for the sake of the lost.